Tea 101: The Six Categories and the Role of Oxidation

 Green Tea

 Then comes rolling, where the leaf is gently pressed and shaped.
 This breaks down the inner cell walls just enough to let flavor-carrying juices rise to the surface.
-After that, it’s time to dry—usually with some level of heat—which not only locks in the aroma and defines the flavor, but also ensures just the right texture and moisture level.
+After that, it’s time to dry, usually with some level of heat.
+This step locks in the aroma, defines the flavor, and ensures just the right texture and moisture level.

-Because green tea skips the oxidation process entirely, it holds on to almost 100% of its original tea polyphenols—which is a big reason why it’s so celebrated for its wellness benefits.
+Because green tea skips the oxidation process entirely, it holds on to almost 100 percent of its original tea polyphenols.
+That’s a big reason why it’s so celebrated for its wellness benefits.
 It’s rich in antioxidants and catechins, compounds studied for heart health, blood sugar balance, liver function, and cognitive support.
-Research has found it can help reduce cholesterol, aid metabolic function, and even assist in regulating blood glucose over time
+Research has found it can help reduce cholesterol, aid metabolic function, and even assist in regulating blood glucose over time.

 Chinese Green Tea: Dragon Well of West Lake